Chase Silseth: Los Angeles Angels

-2023 season

-Silseth began incorporating a cutter the next year in spring training, but struggled and was optioned to the Triple-A Salt Lake Bees to begin the 2023 season.
+Silseth began incorporating a cutter the next year during spring training in 2023, but struggled and was optioned to the Triple-A Salt Lake Bees to begin the 2023 season.
 He was promoted to the active roster on April 26, 2023.
 He made his first appearance of the season that night against the Oakland Athletics, pitching 2 scoreless innings in relief.
 On August 26, Silseth was struck in the head by a thrown ball from Trey Cabbage while running to back up third base in the fourth inning of a game against the New York Mets.
 He was assisted off the field and taken to a hospital for tests.
 Silseth was alert and able to speak en route, and was released from the hospital the same night.
 However, the Angels placed him on the 7-day injured list with a concussion on August 29.
 After making two rehab starts with Salt Lake, Silseth returned to the Angels and made one last major league start before the end of the season, in which he pitched four innings and allowed one run.
 He finished the season with a 3.96 ERA and 56 strikeouts in 52.1 innings pitched.